-There were two scales for this line, three and three quarter inch which fit exactly with early Joes and a six inch line that were more detailed.
+Galoob produced two scales for the A Team line, three and three quarter inch figures which were the same scale as the early Joes, and a six inch line that were more detailed.

 The smaller figures, rather than being sold separately, came in four packs.
 There was the main quartet of the A-Team, namely Hannibal Smith (the man with the plan), B.A.
 Baracus (the angry muscle), Murdoch (the crazy pilot) and Faceman (the smooth-talking master of disguise).